The Swedish Heterodyne Facility Instrument (SHFI)

 In position switching mode the telescope moves between the ON-position and a user-defined reference position.
 Since APEX can move fast, reasonably stable baselines can be achieved under normal weather conditions.
 The reference position can be given in relative coordinates (to the catalog source position) or in absolute coordinates, in the horizontal or equatorial system.
 Integration times at ON- and OFF-positions can be different, and a number of different ON-positions can be observed using one OFF-position. - Beam switching

-By using the wobbling secondary it possible to switch rapidly between positions up to 5 arcmin apart on sky without moving the antenna. - Future switch modes (not yet implemented)
+By using the wobbling secondary it possible to switch rapidly between positions up to 5 arcmin apart on sky without moving the antenna. - Frequency switching

 Observing patterns